Closure of ERT

-The Shutdown of ERT took place in Greece from 11 June until 7 November 2013.
-The ND/PASOK/DIMAR coalition government closed the then public broadcaster as part of its transformation to New Hellenic Radio, Internet and Television (NERIT).
-The decision was very controversial, and caused national and international outrage, and caused Democratic Left to leave the government.
+From 11 June until 7 November 2013, the ND/PASOK/DIMAR coalition government, shut down the Hellenic Broadcasting Corporation (ERT), the then public broadcaster of Greece, in order to replace it with the New Hellenic Radio, Internet and Television (NERIT).
+The sudden decision, announced only hours before the formal closure of the broadcaster, cited high operating costs and alleged a lack of transparency in the organization.

+The decision was highly controversial, leading to national and international outrage, as well as causing the Democratic Left party to leave the government.
 Most fired employees continued to broadcast from the headquarters of ERT, while after their expulsion from the Radiomegaron, a minority continued broadcasting through ΕRT Open while others took part in the new public broadcaster, NERIT.

 Timeline

-On 11 June 2013, Minister for the Press and Mass Media and Government Spokesperson Simos Kedikoglou announced that by midnight of the same day, ERT would shut down and that its 2.656 employees would be laid-off.
+On 11 June 2013, Minister for the Press and Mass Media and Government Spokesperson Simos Kedikoglou announced that by midnight of the same day, ERT would shut down and that its 2,656 employees would be laid-off.
 According to his statements, after a short but undefined period of time, a new public broadcaster with a staff of less than 1,000 people would begin operating.

 ERT was dissolved by a joint ministerial decision issued under Article 14B of the Law 3429/2005 (on the dissolution, merger and restructuring of public enterprises) as amended by an Act of Legislative Content (Government Gazette 139/11.6.2013, Issue A').
 Despite the existence of a budget surplus thanks to the contribution fee, Kedikoglou described ERT as a "waste shelter" that cost more and had fewer viewers than private media.

 Shortly before dawn on 12 June the transmission of the signal from the broadcasting antennas throughout Greece was interrupted by the intervention of the MAT on some transmitters.
 The analogue signal was interrupted at 22:54, the digital signal at 23:12 and the radio signal at 23:22.
 At the same time, the signal of other TV channels using the same transponders was cut off.
 Using satellite services, some offices and other places that had not yet been closed, ERT journalists continued their broadcasts online.

 In turn the state, which had already directly assumed the management of ERT, requested the suspension of the retransmission of ERT's television programming by television stations and internet providers on the grounds that it was not legal and licensed.

 On 12 June the official websites ert.gr, ert3.gr and voiceofgreece.gr were removed from the Greek online register.
 Other assets and websites registered by ERT were in danger of being shut down (because the managers decided to cancel and change the contact address), in particular the official Facebook and Twitter pages.
 ERT Live began broadcasting on other websites and blogs.